Table of Contents

 1. Test the market to find an airtight opt-in funnel

-Generating leads is a fundamental part of any marketing strategy.
+If you want to build a subscription business that stands the test of time, generating plenty of leads is essential.
 An opt-in funnel allows you to gather personal information from prospective customers in exchange for something that offers value to them.
 For example, you may offer a free quote to someone after they provide their contact information.
 You may also provide access to an exclusive asset, such as your latest e-book or guide.
 The key is to find what resonates with your audience.

 Keep in mind that you also want to make the opt-in page appealing.
 Here are five examples to glean inspiration from.
 You can also schedule a complimentary consultation with a PowerSync developer to brainstorm your opt-in strategy.